acs2405/LSysGen/README.md

 lsys examples/B2.lsd --svg - | display
 ```

-If you want to convert a SVG file into a PNG file, you can use inkscape:
+If you want to convert a SVG file into a PNG file, you can use `inkscape`:

 ```
 inkscape -o test.png -w 1000 -b white test.svg